steve-community/steve/README.md

 ### Charging Station Support

-Electric Charging Stations supporting the following OCPP versions are supported:
+Electric charging stations using the following OCPP versions are supported:

 * OCPP1.2S
 * OCPP1.5S
 * OCPP1.2J
 * OCPP1.5J

-We have successfully tested SteVe with Charging Stations manufractured by EBG and Mennekes.
+We have successfully tested SteVe with charging stations manufactured by EBG and Mennekes.
+If your charging station also works well with SteVe, please let us know!
+We will update the list.

 ### System Requirements

 SteVe requires
 * JDK 8 (both Oracle JDK and OpenJDK are supported)
 * Maven
-* MySQL database (MariaDB works aswell) to build and run.
+* MySQL database (MariaDB works as well) to build and run.

-SteVe is designed to run standalone, a java servlet container / web server (e.g. Apache Tomcat), is NOT required.
+SteVe is designed to run standalone, a java servlet container / web server (e.g. Apache Tomcat), is **not** required.

 # Configuration and Installation